 What counts as income?

 But not all income is treated equally.
-Because rental and investment income can fluctuate, many lenders will only take into account about 80% of this income or less.
+Because rental and investment income can fluctuate, many lenders only consider 80% or less of these income streams.

 Methods of calculating serviceability

-Generally, most banks won’t make which method they use publicly available knowledge, which means you may get different serviceability calculations depending on which lender you go with.
+Generally, most banks won't publicly disclose which method they use, which means you may get different serviceability calculations depending on which lender you go with.

 Why is having a good home loan serviceability important?

-Lendi Chief Executive David Hyman told Savings.com.au having good home loan serviceability was vitally important in the borrowing process.
+Lendi Chief Executive David Hyman told Savings.com.au having good home loan serviceability is extremely important in the borrowing process.

 "The way banks think about that is they look at income and they look at all of your debt and commitment, and they apply various benchmarks to those to factor in good times and bad and ultimately work out how much you can borrow," Mr Hyman said.

-“What that really means for individual borrowers is really a range, because it's different bank to bank, but really a range of the banks that will let you borrow from them and how much they'd be willing to lend.
+"What that really means for individual borrowers is really a range, because it's different bank to bank.

 "Ultimately, when you're going through either the refinance process or purchase process it's a key part of the process in terms of where you focus your efforts and what you're eligible for."